GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 **N**: That's precisely right.
 Our brains have to be retrained to multitask and our brains, if we do it all the time - brains are remarkably plastic, remarkably adaptable.
 We train our brains to a new way of thinking.
 And then when we try to revert our brains back, our brains are plastic but they're not elastic.
 They don't just snap back into shape.

-As Nass is highlighting here, <mark>there is a fallacy in the efficiency-is-the-key mindset</mark>. <br> To summarise, the problem stems from the fact that the mind easily develops addiction to stimuli, and anything that represents a distraction from your current occupation will come to you in form of a (visual, auditory, ...) stimulus.
+As Nass is highlighting here, <mark>there is a fallacy in the efficiency-is-the-key mindset</mark>. <br> To summarise, the problem stems from the fact that the mind easily develops addiction to stimuli, and anything that represents a distraction from your current occupation will come to you in form of a stimulus.
 Think about this: how often do you find yourself doing exactly nothing, i.e. letting your mind free to wander without cracking under the pressure of refreshing your favorite social homepage, picking up a new activity or simply checking (again) the email?

 What professor Nass is revealing is that multitasking has consequences, which is far from a known and a surely underestimated fact.
-If you keep intensifying your routine and filling up your calendar your mind is going to adapt to an high frequency stream of inputs and you will gradually lose your ability to stay more than 2 minutes on any given task.
+And the consequence is that you will lose your ability to focus more than 2 minutes on any given task.

 <!-- Even though it is hard to accept, we must face the truth, which is that we humans have limits, like the number of days we got left to live, or the length of the longest sequence of numbers that we can memorize.
 The number of activities you can commit to on each day is another example of such a limit, and there's no scheduling trick that can help you escape this rule.<br> -->